The devil is in the details

 WHITE PAPER |

-Plan documents are drafted to provide specific rules on employee stock ownership plan (ESOP) distributions covering: when they are made, how they are made, whether the put option applies, if shares are put, how the put option works, etc. The plan rarely covers the detailed mechanics on how, when and what value is used for each of these steps, depending on whether the party on the other side of the transaction is or is not a “party-in-interest” or “disqualified person,” with respect to the ESOP at the time of the sale.
-That is the subject of this memorandum.
+Plan documents are drafted to provide specific rules on employee stock ownership plan (ESOP) distributions covering: when they are made, how they are made, whether the put option applies, if shares are put, how the put option works, etc. The plan rarely covers the detailed mechanics on how, when and what value is used for each of these steps, depending on whether the party on the other side of the transaction is or is not a party-in-interest (PII) or disqualified person (DQ), with respect to the ESOP at the time of the sale.
+The following information addresses that issue.

-Who is a “party in interest” or “disqualified person” when we are discussing the events surrounding distributions?
+Who is a PII or DQ when we are discussing the events surrounding distributions?

 This means that if the plan makes stock distributions and the plan is subsequently repurchasing that stock, generally that distribution would have been made to a former employee or their beneficiary, because the employee has separated from employment before the distribution.
 That person would not be a PII or a DQ, unless they are otherwise a shareholder or director.
-But if the distribution was made under the diversification provisions of the plan to a current employee, a repurchase of those shares from the participant is subject to these restrictions on party in interest transactions.
-This is because that person is still a party in interest under the DOL rules, due to their continued employment.
-This conclusion would also apply if the stock is being repurchased from an individual who has terminated employment, but is a director of the employer or is, directly or indirectly, a more than 10% shareholder at the time of the transaction.
+But if the distribution was made under the diversification provisions of the plan to a current employee, a repurchase of those shares from the participant is subject to these restrictions on PII transactions.
+This is because that person is still a PII under the DOL rules, due to their continued employment.
+This conclusion would also apply if the stock is being repurchased from an individual who has terminated employment, but is a director of the employer or is, directly or indirectly, a more than 10 percent shareholder at the time of the transaction.